Contagion-7739/Games/README.md

-# Plane-Combat
+# Games

-It's a plane combat game written in C!
+some small games written by me.